-Keep that attitude going long enough and your decision making skills will lead you down a path you can’t return from.
-It’s just a matter of time before you act self-righteous and obnoxious around somebody who won’t put up with your shit.
+Keep that attitude going long enough and your decision-making skills can lead you down a path you can’t return from.
+It then becomes a matter of time and chance before you act obnoxious enough around somebody who won’t put up with your shit.
 If you’re lucky, you get out in one piece.
 If not, well… Here’s a story one of my clients told me a few days ago.

-The guy wanted none of it, replied that he should kick the friend’s ass and moved forward.
+The guy wanted none of it, replied that he should kick the friend’s ass, and stepped forward.
 The friend lifted one arm in a defensive posture and the conversation went something like this:

 Guy: “Are you scared?”

 After some more huffing and puffing, he got on his bike and left, buzzing my client and missing him by an inch.